jmillxyz/jinja-bash-sublime/README.md

 You should see a file called `Shell-Unix-Generic.sublime-syntax`.

 2. Then, go to the command palette (<kbd>⌘</kbd><kbd>Shift</kbd><kbd>P</kbd>) and search for `Browse Packages`.
-Open that folder and drop j2sh.sublime-syntax inside.
+Open that folder (for me it's `/Library/ Application Support/Sublime Text 3/Packages/User`) and drop `j2sh.sublime-syntax` inside.

 3. You're done!